 - Shake until cold, strain into a low ball glass with ice, and serve.

 Egg white cocktails used to be the biggest hurdle in the vegan cocktails arena.
 Then along came aquafaba, or chickpea juice.
 Using a tablespoon of aquafaba is the equivalent volume and foaming agent as an egg white.
 It doesn’t taste like much (as long as you buy the unsalted kind, lesson learned) and it holds up well.
 This cocktails looks extra gorgeous thanks to the beet juice in Earl’s Elixer and the matching flower I found at the farmers market.
+I suggest using a tequila like Olmeca Altos Tequila Plata which is inexpensive and delicious.

 - 2 oz Earl's Elixir juice (cucumber, beet, apple, lemon, ginger)